 (1) As NCOs become more senior in rank, self-development becomes more important.
 Activities like professional reading or college courses help the Senior NCO develop organizational leadership skills needed to coach, teach, and mentor Soldiers.
 The Sergeant First Class must continue to remain competent in technical fields while focusing on broadening management and doctrinal knowledge.
 Subjects such as organizational behavior, personnel management, time management, Army operations, and battle staff functions should be emphasized as essential to a Sergeant First Class.
 IAW AR 56-9, Army Intratheater Watercraft Systems, MOS 88K must attain Certification.
 In addition, enlisted personnel (88K/88L) are MOS-qualified only when certified to or above grade and have completed the appropriate Noncommissioned Officer Professional Development Education System (NCOPDS) courses.
-NCO assigned to MTOE units with vessels will license to appropriate grade within 6 months of assignment for the RA and 2 years of assignment for the RC.
-Army maritime personnel must be MOS qualified (technically certified) at each level of skill, as indicated in AR 56-9.
-In addition, the MOS 88K/L NCO must be MOS qualified at each level of skill per DA Pam 611-21.
-MOS 88K Qualified is defined as certified and licensed to the position assigned.
+NCO assigned to MTOE units with vessels will license to appropriate grade within six months of assignment for the RA and two years of assignment for the RC.